amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 {% img /images/array-drawer.jpg "Array is like a drawer that stores things on bins" %}

-It's when you want to search for something you can go directly to the bin number (*`O(1)`*).
+When you want to search for something you can go directly to the bin number.
+That's a constant time operation (*`O(1)`*).
 However, if you forgot what cabinet had, then you will have to open one by one (*`O(n)`*) to verify its content until you find what you are looking for.
 That same happens with an array.

 <!-- http://apprize.info/javascript/20lessons/20lessons.files/image052.jpg -->